Contact Us

 PRO #7: Massive Progress with Updates and Features

 In just a couple of years, NetSuite customers and users have seen insanely good progress with new features during NetSuite releases.
-These features and updates are brought to the public from feedback in the community.
-NetSuite does a good job of listening to their customers and developing new features that are valuable.
+These features and updates are introduced to the public based on feedback from the community.
+NetSuite excels at listening to its customers and developing valuable new features.
 The NetSuite releases are quite large and impressive.
 Not everything happens at once, but it is still impressive.

 PRO #8: Ability to Utilize SuiteCommerce

-SuiteCommerce is an ecommerce platform similar to Shopify Plus or Magento that is built exclusively for NetSuite.
-It is pre-integrated and makes it easy to access NetSuite data for ecommerce reasons.
+SuiteCommerce is an ecommerce platform similar to Shopify Plus or Magento, built exclusively for NetSuite.
+It is pre-integrated, making it easy to access NetSuite data for ecommerce purposes.
 SuiteCommerce implementations are either slightly less or comparable to Magento.

 NetSuite Cons